imahdio/HTML-Essential-Training/10-Structuring Tabular Data/README.md

 jam-squeeze or pack tightly into a specified space

-horrible-very shocking and frightening,very unpleasant
+horrible-very shocking and frightening, very unpleasant

 lay out something-to arrange in a pattern or design

-population data-a set of individuals who share a characteristic or set of these , a population is mainly determined by geographies, such as all people in California, or all people in the United States
+population data-a set of individuals who share a characteristic or set of these, a population is mainly determined by geographies, such as all people in California, or all people in the United States

 town-a place where there are a lot of houses, stores, and other buildings which is smaller than a city